Leonai-do/Multi-Agent-Chat/tasks/Pending tasks.md

 ### 🔌 Provider & Model Support

-#### [ ⏳ ] Task 15 - Different Model Providers
-Add different model providers to the app

-#### [ ⏳ ] Task 23 - Different Model Providers Implementation
-Different Model Providers: Worth it.
-Add a provider interface (generate, model, systemInstruction) and adapters for Google, OpenAI, Anthropic, etc. Settings should allow selecting provider/model and configuring API keys (prefer backend storage).
-Centralize the client in a src/llm/provider.ts to decouple UI from SDKs.

 #### [ ⏳ ] Task 60 - Provider API Key Management
 When the user selects one provider, the api key for that provider is requested, and saved in the local storage, and used for all the requests to that provider.
 Each provider must have a different api key, and the user must be able to select the provider and enter the api key for that provider, with a box for each provider.